-The payment of the above-mentioned fee allows for convenient, interest-free monthly payments; 24-hour, full interactive access to account information through the Nelnet website; toll-free automated account information through Info Line; and personal account service Monday through Saturday.
+The $60 enrollment fee allows for convenient, interest-free monthly payments; 24-hour interactive access to account information through the Nelnet website; toll-free automated account information through Info Line; and personal account service Monday through Saturday.

 For more information, or to enroll in the interest-free monthly payment plan, visit the student's My Salve account and follow the "Payment Plan and Billing" link, call (800) 609-8056 and speak with an education payment counselor or contact the Business Office for additional guidance.

-The Federal Parent Plus Loan and the RI Family Education Loan are two low-interest loans available to parents.
+The Federal Parent Plus Loan and the Rhode Island Family Education Loan are two low-interest loans available to parents.
 Parents may borrow the costs remaining after financial aid is calculated.
 Interest rates for these loans are announced on or near July 1.
 Parents and students may combine the payment plan with a PLUS loan to minimize debt.
 Click here for more information.

 Private loans for parents and/or students are available from many sources.
 Student borrowers usually need a credit-worthy cosigner.
 Terms and interest rates vary greatly, and families can usually find one that best suits their needs.
 Click here for more information.

 Full-time undergraduate students can make a payment via Visa, Mastercard or American Express through Nelnet.

 To process a credit card payment, visit the student’s My Salve account and follow the “Payment Plan and Billing” link or call (800) 609-8056 and speak with an education payment counselor.
 Please be advised that each transaction carries a convenience fee ranging from 2-3.5 percent based upon the card type.